ahayworth/gifscripts/README.md

 ### credits
 Inspiration from [this stack exchange post](https://unix.stackexchange.com/questions/419761/webp-animation-to-gif-animation-cli).

-## sidebyside
+## sidebyside.sh

-Splits a lengthy gif into a variable number of segments, then resizes each to a max of 128x1278 or a user-provided NxN size, whichever is smaller.
+Splits a lengthy gif into a variable number of segments, then resizes each to a max of 128x128 or a user-provided NxN size, whichever is smaller.

 Actual dimensions may be smaller, and vary depending on the actual dimensions of the input gif.